cogentcore/core/grease/README.md

 * `Field map[string]any` -- allows raw parsing of values that can be applied later.
 Use this for `Network`, `Env` etc fields.

-* Field tag `default:"value"`, used in the [GoGi](https://github.com/goki/gi) GUI, sets the initial default value and is shown for the `-h` or `--help` usage info.
+* Field tag `default:"value"`, used in the [Cogent Core](https://github.com/goki/gi) GUI, sets the initial default value and is shown for the `-h` or `--help` usage info.

 * [kit](https://cogentcore.org/core/ki) registered "enum" `const` types, with names automatically parsed from string values (including bit flags).
 Must use the [goki stringer](https://github.com/goki/stringer) version to generate `FromString()` method, and register the type like this: `var KitTestEnum = laser.Enums.AddEnum(TestEnumN, laser.NotBitFlag, nil)` -- see [enum.go](enum.go) file for example.

 # `def` Default Tags

-The [GoGi](https://github.com/goki/gi) GUI processes `default:"value"` struct tags to highlight values that are not at their defaults.  grease uses these same tags to auto-initialize fields as well, ensuring that the tag and the actual initial value are the same.
+The [Cogent Core](https://github.com/goki/gi) GUI processes `default:"value"` struct tags to highlight values that are not at their defaults.  grease uses these same tags to auto-initialize fields as well, ensuring that the tag and the actual initial value are the same.
 The value for strings or numbers is just the string representation.
 For more complex types, here ar some examples:

 * `struct`: specify using standard Go literal expression as a string, with single-quotes `'` used instead of double-quotes around strings, such as the name of the fields:
     + `evec.Vec2i`: `default:"{'X':10,'Y':10}"`